origin-coding/Alacrity/README_en.md

 1. Clone repository: `git clone https://github.com/origin-coding/Alacrity.git`
 2. Run `yarn install` to install dependencies.
-3. Manually delete directory: **node_modules/micromark/node_modules** .
-This directory uses **Common JS module specification**, which causes crash during development, but does not influence the build process, so it's free to delete.
-4. Run `yarn run tauri dev` to run Alacrity for development.
+3. Run `yarn run tauri dev` to run Alacrity for development.
 Note: Alacrity is configured as a singleton application, which means there is only one application instance at the same time, so you need to close other Alacrity windows during development.
-5. Run `yarn run tauri build` to build Alacrity.
+4. Run `yarn run tauri build` to build Alacrity.

 # Powered by